Arkady23/http.net-https.net/README.md

 3.7.3.
 December 2025.
 DoS-attack detection mechanism has been changed.
 Thanks, hackers.
 Keep up the attacks — it's fun.
 3.7.4.
 December 2025.
 Thanks to the hacker for the efficiency.
 The criteria for DoS-attacks have been tightened.
 3.7.5.
 December 2025.
 Small bug in working with XML file.
+3.7.6.
+December 2025.
+Added the s1 parameter — the number of allowed threads waiting for a request on a single IP address.
+Reducing this number protects the server from DoS-attacks.